Peirano Estate Vineyards The Other Red

 Varietal Composition: Cabernet Sauvignon, Merlot, and Syrah

-Elaboration: Once the fruit has arrived at the winery, Peirano keeps each varietal separate through the entire fermentation and aging process.
-They make several blends and sample each one until they have found one that is greater than its parts.
+Elaboration: 100% Malolactic Fermentation.
+Bottled in September 2022.
+Each varietal is kept separate through the entire fermentation and aging process.
+Several blends are sampled until one is found that is greater than its parts.

 PRESS